Federal Reserve Bank Presidents

 Federal Reserve Bank of Minneapolis

-Dr. Kocherlakota took office on October 8, 2009, as the twelfth president and chief executive officer of the Ninth District Federal Reserve Bank, at Minneapolis.
-In 2013, he serves as an alternate voting member of the Federal Open Market Committee.
+Neel Kashkari took office January 1, 2016, as the 13th president and chief executive officer of the Ninth District Federal Reserve Bank, at Minneapolis.
+In 2017, he serves as a voting member of the Federal Open Market Committee.

 Minneapolis -- Ninth District